vadymzagorodko/dcos-docs-site/pages/ksphere/kommander/latest/projects/addon-catalog/index.md

 To customize an addon before deploying it, you can customize the helm chart values or KUDO parameters of a service before deploying it.

-For helm-based addons, you can specify the helm chart values in a YAML editor:
+For Helm-based addons, specify the chart values in a YAML editor:

 ![Deploy Helm Platform Service](/ksphere/kommander/img/project-catalog-deploy.png)